Mecca-A/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-C - Pointers, arrays and strings
+##Pointers, arrays and strings
+**a function that takes a pointer to an int as parameter